ros2/design/articles/intraprocess_communication.md

 The implementation of the presented new intra-process communication mechanism is hosted on [GitHub here](https://github.com/alsora/rclcpp/tree/alsora/new_ipc_proposal).

 This section contains experimental results obtained comparing the current intra-process communication implementation with an initial implementation of the proposed one.
-The tests span multiple ROS2 applications and use-cases and have been validated on different machines.
+The tests span multiple ROS 2 applications and use-cases and have been validated on different machines.

-All the following experiments have been run using the ROS2 Dashing and with `-O2` optimization enabled.
+All the following experiments have been run using the ROS 2 Dashing and with `-O2` optimization enabled.

 ```
 colcon build --cmake-args  -DCMAKE_CXX_FLAGS="-O2" -DCMAKE_C_FLAGS="-O2"
 ```

-The first test has been carried out using the `intra_process_demo` package contained in the [ROS2 demos repository](https://github.com/ros2/demos).
+The first test has been carried out using the `intra_process_demo` package contained in the [ROS 2 demos repository](https://github.com/ros2/demos).
 A first application, called `image_pipeline_all_in_one`, is made of 3 nodes, where the fist one publishes a `unique_ptr<Image>` message.
 A second node subscribes to the topic and republishes the image after modifying it on a new topic.
 A third node subscribes to to this last topic.